 Please call 612-822-1545 to make an appointment and we will direct you to our website to complete a “curbside appointment form.”
+This form is required for all appointments.
 It is essential this be filled out completely so we can anticipate your pet’s medical needs and address all your concerns.
 In order to meet the needs of current patients we are not seeing new clients at this time.

 All veterinary services are being provided “curbside,” meaning your pet will be brought into the clinic while you remain in the car.
 Cats must be in a carrier and dogs must be leashed to a securely fitted collar.
 When you arrive please park as close to the clinic as possible and call 612-822-1545.
 Please be patient if we do not pick up right away as we have limited staff available to answer phones.